medic/medic-docs/development/workflow.md

 4. Close the issue which will automatically move it to "Done".
 5. Unassign yourself from the issue.

-#### Done
+### Done

 Issues in this column have passed acceptance testing and been merged into `master` and/or release branches ready for release.

-## Triaging old tickets
+## Triaging old issues

-We periodically run a [script](https://github.com/medic/github-issue-roulette) against medic tickets.
+We periodically run a [script](https://github.com/medic/github-issue-roulette) against medic issues.
 We do this to catch two situations:
- - Tickets that do not have the three labels they need (Type, Priority and Status)
+ - Issues that do not have the three labels they need (Type, Priority and Status)
- - Tickets that have not been touched in 90 days
+ - Issues that have not been touched in 90 days

-The plan is to keep cruft in our ticket DB to a minimum, and have them curated into a colletion of detailed clear tickets that can and should be actionable in the near to mid future.
+The plan is to keep cruft in our issue DB to a minimum, and have them curated into a colletion of detailed clear issues that can and should be actionable in the near to mid future.

-You will occasionally get assigned tickets and asked to deal with one or both of the above problems.
+You will occasionally get assigned issues and asked to deal with one or both of the above problems.

-### What do I do when I get one of these tickets?
+### What do I do when I get one of these issues?

-Use your judgement (or someone else's, feel free to pull in others either directly on the ticket or via Slack etc) to decide:
+Use your judgement (or someone else's, feel free to pull in others either directly on the issue or via Slack etc) to decide:
  - Is its description too vague?
 Is it detailed enough to be actionable?
  - Is this something we want to do **in the near future**?
 Does it fit with our product etc?
- - If this is an older ticket, do you think it is still relevant?
+ - If this is an older issue, do you think it is still relevant?
 Is there still interest?
 (If there is no interest it can be closed: it can always be re-opened or re-written in the future)
- - Is this covered by existing tickets, or existing plans?
+ - Is this covered by existing issues, or existing plans?
  - If it's a bug, does it have: steps to reproduce; expected behaviour; actual behaviour; server info, browser info, screenshots etc where applicable?

-From this decide if you need to go back to the ticket creator for more information, or close the ticket (using one of the `Won't Fix` labels), or keep it.
+From this decide if you need to go back to the issue creator for more information, or close the issue (using one of the `Won't Fix` labels), or keep it.

 Additionally, if there are missing labels:
  - Type should be reasonably obvious: which of those labels most fits the issue